 - Phone: 330-376-9185

-PNC Festival of Lights at the Cincinnati Zoo
+Welcome to PNC Festival of Lights at the Cincinnati Zoo.
+Zoo admission varies.

-- When: Mid December – January 1 (closed Christmas eve and day)
+- When: Late November – January 1 (closed Christmas eve and day)

 - Location: (Map It) Cincinnati Zoo & Botanical Garden